khushiAjmera/Weather-Prediction/README.md

 Overview:

 This project focuses on predicting weather conditions using Ridge Regression, a machine learning technique known for handling multicollinearity and overfitting in regression models.
-The model achieved an accuracy of 84.82% in forecasting various weather parameters based on historical data.

 Goals: